solaranamnesis/Hermann-Karsten/full-text-english.md

 In any case, this body is not a druse of needle-shaped or columnar crystals, as the mineralogists used to think, but an organized entity; for real crystals that precipitate out of evaporating or cooling solutions are structureless and homogeneous.

+Of great interest to elucidating the nature of these organism of the meteorites are the highly similar structures recently discovered by Paul.
+F Reinsch in coal; a discovery that the gentleman editor had the kindness to bring to my knowledge.

 ...